CAKEbuilder/dbserver-mobile/bugs_and_todo_list.md

 * account for other division names. unexpected names are exported to $configdir\log.txt
 * test if anti virus software cares about the batch, or that it calls powershell without using the profile's execution policy
 * during the next failure of the condump command, try con_log <filename>
+* revisit the bind used to send results to mm1, remembering that many users make their configs read only
 * provide user with dump binds for autoexec:
  * // condump
  * bind [ +dump